 It’s all pretty powerful and user productivity-centric stuff, but it does have some downsides.

-- There’s no Group Lifecycle Management – G Suite has some very cool capabilities around delegating responsibility to users to self-manage groups.
+- There’s no Group Lifecycle Management – Google Workspace has some very cool capabilities around delegating responsibility to users to self-manage groups.
 But, one of the dangers of delegation is the loss of control from a security standpoint.
 What’s needed is a way to centralize the ownership, and continual attestation that the groups are configured correctly (and securely) and are still necessary to the organization – in short, implement group lifecycle management.

 Google Groups – Pretty “Suite”